-The Trillium circuit is designed for riders and horses who are just making the step into recognized showing or in some of our higher divisions, for those who are looking for high quality shows without the time and financial commitment of the A circuit.
+The Trillium circuit is designed for riders and horses who are making the step into recognized showing or for those who are looking for high quality shows without the time and financial commitment of a multiple day horse show.

-We have divisions that are perfect for riders who are taking their first foray into horse showing or young horses being introduced to the world of showing.
-We also have a number of divisions available for you to set goals to progress to the next level.
+We have divisions that are perfect for riders who are taking their first jump into horse showing or young horses being introduced to the world of showing, as well as a number of divisions available for you to set goals to progress to the next level.

 Trillium shows operate under the rules and guidelines of both Equestrian Canada and the Ontario Equestrian Federation.
 This means all officials are EC certified and venues must meet certain standards in terms of ring size and safety.
 The Central East Zone is one of seven geographical Trillium zones throughout Ontario allowing riders to compete locally.
-For more information about the over Trillium Circuit check out the THJA yearbook or read below for information on the Central East Zone.
+For more information about the Trillium Circuit, check out the THJA yearbook, or read below for information on the Central East Zone.

 Who can compete in Central East Trillium?